Skip to main content

 Text Generation

-The following example demonstrates how to use the Generation Server to perform a basic text generation task.
-The workflow first constructs the prompt using the Prompt Server, then calls the LLM to generate responses, followed by result extraction and evaluation.
+The following example shows how to use the Generation Server to execute a basic text generation task.
+The process calls the LLM to generate an answer after constructing the input prompt through the Prompt Server, and finally completes result extraction and evaluation.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/vanilla_llm.yaml